bluehalo/phx-tools/packages/fhir-qb/README.md

 Data type we expect the parameter to be in.
 We will try to coerce the value into these types to an extent.
 See [Valid Types](#valid-types) below.

 #### `fhirtype`
 Data type we expect the parameter to be in of the types listed in the FHIR specification.
-Not currently being used.
+Currently being used to specify what type of token token parameters are.

 #### `xpath`
 Path to the parameter within the resource